Pizza67/times-tables-challenge/README.md

 It turned out that the initial version of the app, without levels or achievements and simply focused on playing rounds, was a big hit with my kids!
 They encouraged me to add more features and make it available to others – while keeping it privacy-safe, completely ads-free, and totally free of charge.

-Guess this won't be the app that'll make our family rich, but no father could refuse such a request! 😊
+Guess this won't be the app that'll make our family rich, but no dad could refuse such a request! 😊